khulnasoft/khulnasoft/doc/cli/references/batch/remote.md

   -namespace string
     	The user or organization namespace to place the batch change within.
 Default is the currently authenticated user.
   -trace
     	Log the trace ID for requests.
-See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
+See https://docs.khulnasoft.com/admin/observability/tracing -user-agent-telemetry
-    	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true) 'src batch remote' runs a batch spec on the Sourcegraph instance.
+    	Include the operating system and architecture in the User-Agent sent with requests to Khulnasoft (default true) 'src batch remote' runs a batch spec on the Khulnasoft instance.

 Usage: